Nakatsu Karaage with Kids in Oita: A Family Guide to Japan’s Fried Chicken Capital (2026)

 Karaage no Mori — the shoyu classic

 Mori is one of the most famous shops, with a small sit-down counter and a takeout window.
-Shoyu-based marinade, less garlic, milder flavor — best for first-timers and toddlers.
-English-friendly staff.
+The shoyu-based marinade uses less garlic for a milder flavor.

 • Hours: 10:00–20:00, closed Mon